seanwu1105/purdue-cs536-labs/README.md

 ## Environment

-All unix system should be compatible.
+All UNIX systems should be compatible.
 Specifically tested on the following lab servers.

 - data.cs.purdue.edu